shinywhitebox/planner-docs/src/manual/concepts/plans.md

 ---
 {%section "Plans" %}

-*Plans* glue *People*, *Roles* and a time period together, to form a roster / schedule.
-This is where the fun happens :)
+*Plans* are the glue that holds *People*, *Roles* and a time period together.
+A plan is used to generate a roster/schedule.
+It's also where all the cool stuff happens :)

 ### How it works